huy/browser_programming/README.markdown

 **Model**

+Refer to basic principle (http://martinfowler.com/eaaDev/SeparatedPresentation.html), The presentation (View) is able to call a Model but not vice-versa.
+In order to notify the View about change of the model, observer pattern is employed.

-A model fire an event when certain method get called
+A Model fire predefined events when certain methods get called.
+Following are predefined events of the Backbone Model.

-* set,unset, clear fire change event
+* `set`, `unset`, `clear` fire `change` event
-* validate fires event error if the validate return an error event
+* `validate` fires `error` event if the `validate` return an error
-* destroy fires destroy and sync events
+* `destroy` fires `destroy` and `sync` events
-* save fires change and sync events
+* `save` fires `change` and `sync` events
-* fetch fires change event
+* `fetch` fires `change` event

+As seen these events are fairly generic and just reflects a data anemic model (see http://en.wikipedia.org/wiki/Anemic_domain_model).
+So it is important to know that if we want to notify a View about when our method is called, then we need to define our own event and fire this event using `trigger(event, [*args])` in the course of the method.